ibm-cloud-docs/pattern-code-engine-ai-summary-app/deploy.md

 You can add additional services to the resilient enterprise architecture.
 The additional services include:

-1. [IBM Cloud Observability](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-observability-a3137d28-79e0-479d-8a24-758ebd5a0eab-global) for provisioning and configuring logging, monitoring, and activity tracking.
-2. [IBM Cloud Event Notifications](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-event-notifications-c7ac3ee6-4f48-4236-b974-b0cd8c624a46-global) for a high-throughput message bus that is built with Apache Kafka.
-3. [Security and Compliance Center](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-scc-9423f9bc-1290-4c71-a9ac-01898bfa7ccc-global) for compliance posture of your deployed resources.
+1. [Security and Compliance Center](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-scc-9423f9bc-1290-4c71-a9ac-01898bfa7ccc-global) for compliance posture of your deployed resources.
-4. [IBM Storage Protect](https://cloud.ibm.com/catalog/content/SPonIBMCloud-20c54034-d319-48c0-beb6-0b4adc54265c-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXN0b3JhZ2UlMjUyMHByb3RlY3Qjc2VhcmNoX3Jlc3VsdHM%3D) for data protection operations.